 - If your problem is with the Bluetooth connection in your car, then go through the above method and untick Bluetooth battery management from the Optimize Battery Usage list.

 5G may be the new hotness, but 4G is still the best network for most users.
 Which makes it even more annoying when it doesn’t work.
 Quite a few users are reporting their Galaxy S10 Plus has a weak 4G connection and is loading webpages and other content extremely slowly, while swapping between 4G and 3G.
 But it’s not just an issue with the S10 Plus, as users with the Galaxy S10 have reported the issue too.

-One common thread seems to be that most of the devices are using Sprint’s network, though one complaint comes from Vodafone in Egypt, so it may not be entirely related to your carrier.
+One common thread seems to be that most of the devices are using Sprint’s network, though there are complaints from other countries, so it may not be entirely related to your carrier.